kirandapkar/Hackathon-Car-Sales-Forecasting/README.md

 Approach:

 The data given had no features except date and hour.
 It was a pure time series problem.
-There were missing values inbetween as well i.e., dates and hours where the demand was not given.
+There were missing values in between as well i.e., dates and hours where the demand was not given.
 I used ARIMA to forecast.